Revision rhinoplasty

 Complications after implant placement

-Silicone, Medpor or Goretex implants are often offered to recreate a nasal bridge.
+Silicone, Medpore or Gortex implants are often offered to recreate a nasal bridge.

 These implants lead to frequent complications such as infection and rejection causing unsightly scars at the tip.
 Revision surgery is subsequently very difficult.